MicrosoftDocs/azure-docs/articles/data-factory/data-flow-source.md

 A source transformation configures your data source for the data flow.
 When designing data flows, your first step will always be configuring a source transformation.
 To add a source, click on the **Add Source** box in the data flow canvas.

 Every data flow requires at least one source transformation, but you can add as many sources as necessary to complete your data transformations.
-You can join those sources together with a join, lookup or an union transformation.
+You can join those sources together with a join, lookup, or a union transformation.

 Each source transformation is associated with exactly one Data Factory dataset.
 The dataset defines the shape and location of the data you want to write to or read from.
 If using a file-based dataset, you can use wildcards and file lists in your source to work with more than one file at a time.